rblades/dhworkbook_master/docs/module-5/Exercises.md

 17. Navigate to `yourusername.github.io` (**remember**, ensure you change 'yourusername' to your GitHub username).
 You should now see your udpated site.
 If your site still shows a `404` error, try clearing your browser's cache and trying again.
 Also, ensure your post files use the proper naming convention with the ``YYYY-MM-DD`` date prefix.
 18. To add new posts, navigate to the `_posts` folder and click the button labelled `Create new file`.
 Remember to use the proper naming convention with the ``YYYY-MM-DD`` date prefix.

-#### Going Further
+### Going Further

 After following the instructions in the previous section, you now have a functioning website that runs entirely through GitHub.
 You can, however, further customize your site.
 Read through [Barry Clark's article on customizing your Jekyll site](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).
-Incorporate design and functionality in your website from the [exercises in Module 5]().
+Incorporate design and functionality in your website from the resources on this page.

-### Option 3: Reclaim Hosting
+## Option 3: Reclaim Hosting

 In the course space for cuLearn, I gave you a code to use to pay for a domain of your own.
 I have already purchased domain space for you from an academic web hosting service, [Reclaim Hosting](https://reclaimhosting.com/shared-hosting/).
 This space will last for one year, at which point you have the option of paying to renew it or letting it die.
 Previous students in this course have used their domain to help with their applications for jobs and graduate school.